 It is in the City's interest to continue to monitor the progress and implementation of these efforts as they relate to its utility functions of wastewater, water, and solid waste management and to the City's greenhouse gas reduction goals and approaches.
-In 2018, sS taff will continue to monitor these efforts and advocate for funding, regulatory streamlining, and market-based incentives to enable creation and maintenance of the facilities needed to reach state and local goals.
+Staff will continue to monitor these efforts and advocate for funding, regulatory streamlining, and market-based incentives to enable creation and maintenance of the facilities needed to reach state and local goals.